-Arguta Kiwis (Actinidia arguta) Sparkling, emerald-green flesh, with jam-packed nutrients, especially vitamin C and covered with a smooth edible skin -Arguta kiwi fruit is super for snacking but can also be used in numerous other ways.
+Arguta Kiwis (Actinidia arguta) Sparkling, emerald-green flesh, jampacked with nutrients, especially vitamin C and covered with a smooth edible skin - Arguta kiwi fruit is super for snacking but can also be used in numerous other ways.
 Arguta kiwi vines are very vigorous and will grow rampantly over arbors or along fences.
 They do tend to take a little longer to begin bearing, but after 4-5 years they start getting serious about it.
-With a sturdy trellis and regular pruning Arguta can yield over
+With a sturdy trellis and regular pruning

-Courtesy of Tom MacIntosh 100 pounds of fruit per plant - real commercial potential here!
+Courtesy of Tom MacIntosh Arguta can yield over 100 pounds of fruit per plant - real commercial potential here!
 Plant 3-6 meters (10-20') apart.
 CHANG BAI (FEMALE) Chang Bai is a newer selection from the USDA-ARS in Oregon.
 It was grown from seeds collected in 1996 near Mount Chang Bai on the border of North Korea and China.
 This variety has now proven to be very productive and winter hardy.
-Bright green, heart-shaped fruit is firm with excellent flavour.
+Bright green, heart-shaped fruit

+is firm with excellent flavour.
 It is one of the largest arguta kiwis.

 PLANT WITH MEADER | ZONE 4 | HARVEST: EARLY OCT.

+243-1281

+1 year old vine

+\$21.95

+243-1282

+2 year old vine

+\$27.95

-243-1282 2 year old vine \$25.95 GENEVA 3 (FEMALE) Geneva 3 is the best performing selection of the 'Geneva' series, and possibly of all arguta kiwis for that matter.
+GENEVA 3 (FEMALE)

+Geneva 3 is the best performing selection of the 'Geneva' series, and possibly of all arguta kiwis for that matter.
 It is definitely making inroads as a top commercial variety too.
-Round, olive-green fruits with a slight blush have a sweet, pleasant tropical tasta.
-Better shelf life is another Geneval
+Round, olive-green fruits with a slight blush have a sweet, pleasant tropical taste.
+Better shelf life is another Geneva 3 asset.